 It is mandatory for you to attend the orientation briefing.
 At the orientation briefing, the summer team will share useful information and advice so that you can get the most out of your time in NTU and Singapore.
 It is also a good opportunity to make friends with other summer students and get to know staff from the summer team who will provide you with administrative support throughout the programme.

 F6.
-Is there any way which I can get in-touch with other participants from the programme prior to the programme commencement?
+Is there any way which I can get in-touch with other participants from the GEM Trailblazer Summer programme prior to the programme commencement?

-There will be a Telegram channel which will be created to connect the participants from the Summer Programme prior to the programme commencement.
-Details of the Telegram channel will be known to participants after being successfully enrolled in the programme.
+There will be a Telegram channel which will be created to connect the participants from GEM Trailblazer Summer programme prior to the programme commencement.
+Details of the Telegram channel will be known to participants after being successfully enrolled in the GEM Trailblazer Summer programme.

 G. Contact Information